lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 ### Decoded genotype
 ### Encoded genotype

 An encoded genotype is an unidimensional array of normalized values from interval [0, 1].
-The enconding version is intended to be an abstract numeric equivalent to the decoded genotype.
-The purpose of encoding is the have a representation of compositional procedures convenient to different machine learning techniques, such as evolutionary algorithms or neural nets.
+This encoded form is intended to be an abstract numeric equivalent to the decoded genotype.
+The purpose of encoding is to provide a representation of compositional procedures, suitable for different machine learning techniques, such as evolutionary algorithms or neural networks.

 |  type                                | identifier | value                  | example encoded &rightarrow; decoded
 | ------------------------------------ | ---------- | ---------------------- | ------------------------------------